Configuration Reference¶

 Sync.PartitionValidationMode |

-Run profile partition validation | Synchronisation | Controls how JIM behaves when a run profile is executed for a Connected System that supports partitions but has none selected.
+Run Profile partition validation | Synchronisation | Controls how JIM behaves when a Run Profile is executed for a Connected System that supports partitions but has none selected.
 Error blocks execution; Warning allows execution but logs a warning. |

 Error |